-In every moment our bodies are coming in contact with a whole bunch of inputs: sights, smells, sounds, tastes, touches, and thoughts and every one of these inputs triggers sensations on the body.
-These sensations influence our internal perception, aka emotion, because they’re literally what we’re feeling.
+In every moment our bodies are coming in contact with a whole bunch of inputs: sights, smells, sounds, tastes, touches, and thoughts.
+Every one of these inputs triggers sensations on the body.
+These sensations influence our emotions, because they’re literally what we’re feeling.

 Experiencing the Truth

-To help us understand the concept directly, wherever you are, take a deep breath and chill for a few seconds.
-One.. two… now, feel into your chest.
+To help us understand the concept directly, let’s walk through a quick exercise.
+First, take a deep breath and feel into your chest.
 Can you feel your heart beating?
-Really focus your attention in that area.
-Try feeling your hands — can you feel tingling sensations in your fingers?
+Now try feeling your hands — can you feel tingling sensations in your fingers?
 Now move your attention to the lower body.
 Can you feel sensations tingling in the tips of your toes?
 These sensations are what your body is feeling.

-But the physical sensations alone don’t determine our emotions.
-The physical level is only what you are feeling.
+But physical sensations alone don’t determine our emotions.
 How you are feeling is determined at the mental level.
 In short, we are constantly judging the way our bodies feel.

 “There is nothing either good or bad, but thinking makes it so.” —Hamlet in Hamlet.

 If we feel sad, nervous, or fearful, it’s typically followed by judgement.
-We begin to think that we shouldn’t feel these negative emotions, and our resistance to them amplifies that feeling.
-In reality, whatever you are feeling is exactly what you should be feeling, simply because you are feeling it.
+We think we shouldn’t feel these negative emotions but our resistance to them only amplifies those feelings.
+Instead, whatever you are feeling is exactly what you should be feeling, simply because you are feeling it.
 If we are running away from our deepest sadnesses or anxieties or fears, we are also running away from our greatest happinesses.

 Here’s where things get interesting.
-When we feel happiness, it’s also typically paired with judgement.
-We cling to this feeling, these sensations, and don’t want this happiness to leave us.
-Inevitably, when things change, we become adverse to our unpleasant feelings.
+When we feel happiness, it’s also usually accompanied by judgement.
+We cling to pleasurable feelings and sensations because we don’t want happiness to leave us.
+Inevitably, when things change, we become adverse to our unpleasant feelings and the cycle continues.

-That’s why happiness as we once knew it is dead and gone — to make way for a newer, truer happiness: equanimity, defined as evenness of mind and temper.
+Happiness as defined by experiencing pleasurable sensations and avoiding unpleasurable sensations needs to be re-defined by each of us as individuals — to make way for a newer, truer happiness called equanimity, defined as evenness of mind and temper.
 It can also be called mindfulness, defined as the awareness of reality.
 Both qualities have notable advantages over happiness.